Setting up your Converso account

 5. Create a group

-A group consists of defined users (members) who can view and respond to messages delivered on a specific WhatsApp or text service.
-A group has defined numbers for WhatsApp and text services.
+A group consists of a team inbox, with defined users (or members) who can view and respond to messages delivered to that inbox.

 (A Converso group should not to be confused with a WhatsApp group, they are different concepts).